I really didn't expect much from this little baby camera, but it turns out I really love it despite a lot of what I consider flaws.

-There are quite a lot of lenses available for the micro four third camera, but I'm not going to put any money in this system: a wide angle or fish eye doesn't make any sense because I can have it cheapper and better on the Nikons, and any long lense, native or adapted, doesn't make any more sense because I have the same reach on the APS-C Nikon cropped to 16MP (my 600mm Nikon lens adapted to this Olympus has an equivalent reach of 1200mm, it has a 900mm reach on my 24MP Nikon APS-C camera and a 1200mm reach if I crop that photo to 16MP).
+There are quite a lot of lenses available for the micro four third camera, but I'm not going to put any money in this system: I only bought the cheap lens cap fisheye for fun.
+Any long lens, native or adapted, doesn't make any sense because I have the same reach on the APS-C Nikon cropped to 16MP (my 600mm Nikon lens adapted to this Olympus has an equivalent reach of 1200mm, it has a 900mm reach on my 24MP Nikon APS-C camera and a 1200mm reach if I crop that photo to 16MP).

 Seems there is not much to like with this Olympus OM-D E-M5.
 However, I really love it to the point it became my everyday carry camera for a little while before I got bored and wanted something else.

 It is small, but not lighter than my APS-C Nikon.
 It fits in my small shoulder bag.
 It is just so easy to carry.

 I don't have especially small hands, nor large ones, and the handling of this Olympus feels just great.
 All the buttons and dials are programmable.